noble190/dabc_election_analysis/README.md

 2. Update any hardcoded references to 'County' in the script output to use the newly created variable:
 ![Update hardcoded election district names with references to the new election district variable](https://github.com/noble190/dabc_election_analysis/blob/main/Resources/mod2.png)

+The above changes would result in a script that is applicable to a much wider range of elections.